powwr/jaffle-shop/TECH_TEST_CHALLENGES.md

 **Difficulty:** Beginner-Intermediate

-**Objective:** Extract and validate data using regular expressions
+**Objective:** Extract data using regular expressions (to be unit tested later)

 **Background:**
 Product SKUs follow a pattern: `[CATEGORY]-[NUMBER]` (e.g., `JAF-001`, `BEV-002`).
-The product descriptions contain various formats of information that need to be extracted.
+You need to extract these components for downstream analysis.

 **Task:**
 1. **Create a new model:** `models/staging/stg_products_parsed.sql`
    - Extract the category from the SKU using regex (JAF, BEV, etc.) Duckdb has regex functions
    - Extract the numeric portion from the SKU

-2. **Add validation:**
-   - Use `accepted_values` test for category field
-   - Validate that numeric SKU is always 3 digits using regex in a custom test or query

-3. **Bonus Challenge:**
-   - Identify products with specific keywords in descriptions (e.g., "ghost pepper", "organic")
-   - Create a product classification (Premium, Standard, Beverage) based on pattern matching

 **Expected Output:**
-- Parsed product model with extracted categories and ingredients
+- Parsed product model with extracted categories and numbers
-- Working YAML tests validating extracted values
 - Comments explaining regex patterns used
+- (Note: You will add Unit Tests for this logic in Challenge 3.2)

 ---

 # LEVEL 2: ARCHITECTURE & ADVANCED dbt (Medallion Pattern)

-## Challenge 2.1: Medallion Architecture Implementation
+## Challenge 2.1: Medallion Architecture & Project Tagging

 **Difficulty:** Intermediate

-**Objective:** Restructure the project to follow the Medallion architecture with proper model tagging
+**Objective:** Configure the project for Medallion architecture using `dbt_project.yml` configuration

 **Background:**
-The current project has staging and marts layers, but they need to be reorganized into an explicit Bronze → Silver → Gold medallion pattern with proper governance tags.
+We want to enforce a Bronze/Silver/Gold structure.
+Instead of manually tagging every model, we want to use dbt's folder-level configuration to apply tags automatically.

 **Task:**
-1. **Restructure the folder hierarchy:**
+1. **Create folder structure:**

-2. **Migrate existing models:**
+   - Ensure `models/bronze`, `models/silver`, and `models/gold` exist.

+2. **Configure `dbt_project.yml`:**
+   - Configure the project so that any model inside `models/bronze` automatically gets the tag `bronze`.
+   - Do the same for `silver` and `gold`.

+3. **Migrate a sample:**
+   - Move `stg_orders_deduplicated` (from Challenge 1.1) to the `silver` folder (rename/refactor as needed to fit the layer, e.g., `silver_orders`).
+   - Verify it inherits the `silver` tag automatically by running `dbt run --select tag:silver`.
-   - Move current models and add tagging for the layer
+   - Move the marts models to the `gold` folder

-3. **Test the architecture:**
-   - Run dbt models for each layer using the tags
+   - Verify they inherits the `gold` tag automatically by running `dbt run --select tag:gold`.

 **Expected Output:**
-- Reorganized model folders following medallion pattern
-- Updated dbt_project.yml with layer configurations
+- Updated `dbt_project.yml` with folder-level tag configuration
-- All models execute without errors
+- At least one model in Silver/Gold layers demonstrating the auto-tagging
 - Ability to build by layer using tag selectors

 ---

-## Challenge 2.2: Multiple Materializations
+## Challenge 2.2: Incremental Materialization

 **Difficulty:** Intermediate

-**Objective:** Implement models using different dbt materializations for specific use cases
+**Objective:** Implement an incremental model for efficiency

 **Background:**
-Different model purposes require different materialization strategies.
-Understanding when to use views, tables, ephemeral models, and incremental models is crucial for optimization.
+As data grows, full refreshes become too slow.
+We need to process only new or changed records.

 **Task:**

-1. **Create models with specific materializations:**
+1. **Create an incremental model:** `models/silver/silver_orders_incremental.sql`

-   a.
-Ensure we have an example of each of the 4 main materializations in the dbt project.
-      - For an incremental mode ensure we can process only new/changed orders and define unique_key and strategy

-1. **Document materialization choices:**
+   - Base this on your orders data.
+   - Configure it as `materialized='incremental'`.
+   - Define a `unique_key` to handle updates.
+   - Implement the `is_incremental()` logic to filter for new records (e.g., based on order date or ingestion time).

+2. **Document:**
-   - Add comments to each model explaining why that materialization was chosen
+   - Add comments explaining your incremental strategy (how you handle late-arriving data or updates).
-   - Include performance considerations

-2. **Test the models:**
-   - Verify all materializations work correctly
-   - Run `dbt run` and check that schemas contain expected objects (tables vs views)
-   - Verify ephemeral model is compiled into its dependents

 **Expected Output:**
-- Four models using different materializations
-- Model YAML with configuration documentation
-- Comments explaining materialization strategy
+- One working incremental model
+- Correct `is_incremental()` logic
 - All tests passing

 ---